Ismailtaoussi-1/Covid19Statistics/README.md

 ## 🤝 Contribute

-To contribute, fork the repository and push the changes to the **main** branch.
+To contribute, fork the repository and push the changes to the **master** branch.
 Then submit a pull request for merging with the source.
 If your code passes the review and checks it will be merged into the master branch.

 ## 💬 Feedback